HoutanGh/Nelder-mead_Rosenbrock_Function_CPP/README.md

 - **Centroid Calculation**: Calculates the centroid of the simplex excluding the worst point.
 - **Reflection, Contraction, Expansion, and Shrink Operations**: Implements the reflection, contraction, expansion, and shrink operations to iteratively improve the simplex.

+### Note: Also includes the original coursework submitted in C from undergrad - 189213129.c